onewelcome/identity-cloud-documentation/docs/products/access/appendix/access-events.md

 | DYNAMIC REG INVALID HEADER                                    | Unable to perform dynamic client registration because one or more required headers is missing or no mobile application can be found based on the header values.
 | DYNAMIC REG INVALID REQUEST                                   | Unable to perform dynamic client registration because identifier or challenge response is not available in request.
 | DYNAMIC REG NEW REGISTRATIONS DISABLED                        | Dynamic client registration failed because new registrations are disabled for this platform version.
-| DYNAMIC REG OS VERSION INVALID                                | Dynamic client registration failed because client's OS version is not supported or blacklisted.
+| DYNAMIC REG OS VERSION INVALID                                | Dynamic client registration failed because client's OS version is blocked or not supported.
 | DYNAMIC REG PLATFORM VERSION UNKNOWN                          | Dynamic client registration failed because the client's platform version is unknown.
 | DYNAMIC REG VERSION DISABLED                                  | Dynamic client registration failed because the platform version is disabled
 | DYNAMIC REG FAILED INVALID SOFTWARE STATEMENT                 | Dynamic client registration failed because the software statement is invalid (ie. cannot be parsed or signature verification failed